I’M TERRIBLE ABOUT NOT MAKING TIME TO EAT BREAKFAST.

 - Mango Coconut

-You could also add a spoonful of your fave nut butter or Nutella, bananas or even do a carrot cake version with shredded carrot, raisins & cinnamon!Breakfast for the whole week sorted in 10 minutes?
-Pina Colada Overnight Oats for the win!Click To Tweet
+You could also add a spoonful of your fave nut butter or Nutella, bananas or even do a carrot cake version with shredded carrot, raisins & cinnamon![click_to_tweet tweet=”Breakfast for the whole week sorted in 10 minutes?
+Pina Colada Overnight Oats for the win!” quote=”Breakfast for the whole week sorted in 10 minutes?
+Pina Colada Overnight Oats for the win!”]

 The basic concept of Overnight Oats is to get the ratio of oats to moisture right.
 In this recipe, the moisture comes from the frozen fruit, the coconut water and the greek yogurt.
 If you are switching your flavourings around, you could swap out the coconut water for any sort of dairy or plant milk.
 Be mindful that if you aren’t using a particularly juicy fruit, you may need to add more moisture to get the consistency right.
 I do 1/2 cup of oats per jar, 1/3 cup coconut water, 1/3 cup fruit, 1/3 cup greek yogurt.